knative/serving/docs/runtime-contract.md

 > propagation.

 This option MAY be set by the operator or platform provider, and MUST NOT be configurable by the developer.
-As mount propagation might be part of the platform security hardening, operators might tune this over time as the threat environment changes.
+Mount propagation MAY be part of the platform security configuration that operators can tune over time as the threat environment changes.

 ### Masked Paths

 This option MAY be set by the operator or platform provider, and MUST NOT be configurable by the developer.
-As masked paths might be part of the platform security hardening, operators might tune this from time to time as the threat environment changes.
+Masked paths MAY be part of the platform security configuration that operators can tune over time as the threat environment changes.

 ### Readonly Paths